How it's made

 Seeds matter

-We need wheat and soy beans for our soy sauce.
-But the search doesn’t stop there.
-We try to grow our own sesame seeds, rice, peppers, naked oats and sweet sorghum.
-All in order to become totally autonomous when it comes to our ingredients.
-We do not always succeed.
-We fail (a lot), but it sure helps us to better understand our core process.
+For us, it’s a never-ending work in progress, and it already has a major impact on our decision-making.
+We don’t grow for quantity; we grow for quality.
+And therefore, seed selection plays a significant role.
+In parallel, we can play and experiment with new and old varieties of seeds.
+Wheat and soybeans are two of our main ingredients, but the search doesn’t stop there.
+We try to grow our own sesame seeds, rice, peppers, and sweet sorghum too.
+All to become totally autonomous when it comes to our ingredients.
+We don’t always succeed.
+We fail (a lot), but it helps us better understand our core process.

 Farming principles